pygame/pygame/README.rst

      Pygame is obviously strongly dependent on SDL and Python.
 It also links to and embeds several other smaller libraries.
-The font module relies on SDL_tff, which is dependent on freetype.
+The font module relies on SDL_ttf, which is dependent on freetype.
 The mixer (and mixer.music) modules depend on SDL_mixer.
 The image module depends on SDL_image, which also can use libjpeg and libpng.
 The transform module has an embedded version of SDL_rotozoom for its